-This year’s Brooklyn Anniversary Day parade route will be westward down DeKalb Ave. from Broadway – to – Stuyvesant Ave., down Stuyvesant Ave., ending at Fulton Park (Stuyvesant Ave., between Chauncey and Fulton, across from Boys & Girls HS) followed by program and fellowship in the park.
+In 2013 the Brooklyn Anniversary Day parade marched westward down DeKalb Ave. from Broadway – to – Stuyvesant Ave., down Stuyvesant Ave., ending at Fulton Park (Stuyvesant Ave., between Chauncey and Fulton, across from Boys & Girls HS).
+It was followed by program and fellowship in the park.

-The parade started 10:30 am and should arrive at the park by 12 noon with a program starting at 12:30pm.
-The show-style marching bands and drumlines of the Black & Gold Marching Elite and the Berean Community Drumline will march and peform for the Stuyvesant Heights community of Bed-Stuy Brooklyn.
+The parade started 10:30 am and arrived at the park by 12 noon with a program starting at 12:30pm.
+The show-style marching bands and drumlines of the Black & Gold Marching Elite and the Berean Community Drumline marched and performed for the Stuyvesant Heights community of Bed-Stuy Brooklyn.

-In Queens Wayne C. Vandermark of the Ridgewood-Glendale Sunday School Association has organized a parade.
+In Queens Wayne C. Vandermark of the Ridgewood-Glendale Sunday School Association also organized a parade.

 In Harlem several churches participated in holding a parade in 2013.
 The sponsors included: Concord Baptist Church of Christ, Bridge Street AME Church, Bethany Baptist Church, Brown Memorial Baptist Church and Cornerstone Baptist Church.

 As you can probably imagine, closing the schools for a day was not without some amount of controversy -- especially after Brooklyn became part of New York City.
 Following consolidation of the City of Brooklyn into New York City, the School Board realized that if they closed the schools for a day, they would lose funding from the City for the day (about $16,000 in 1898).
 They petitioned the Sunday School Union to move the holiday to a non-school day, but the Sunday School Union refused.